Internships

 • Interns at our school, regardless of the area they will be working in, must at least be in teacher or childcare training for the respective grade or better still have actually completed at least the first part of their training (1.
 Staatsexamen).
 We do not take on any trainees without a professional educational background.

-• The minimum requirement is for one term.
+• The applicant is required to be available for two terms.
 Please refer to our school calendar for term dates.

 • Interns (from Germany) can come to Australia on a working holiday visa.
 This allows one to work for up to 6 months as a prac student at a school.